 - Reapply the sunscreen stick every two hours or more if you sweat or swim.
 Also, reapply after towel-drying or wiping your skin.

 Beauty of Joseon Matte Sun Stick is gentle.
 My husband, with oily, acne-prone skin, loves it.
 It doesn’t irritate his skin.
 I like how this seems to also calm and soothe his sensitive skin and redness.
 The finish is very matte, even on his oily skin, and seems to help control sebum production.

 The Beauty of Joseon Matte Sun Stick applies so easily to the skin.
 Some people find it pills easily on the skin, but on my skin, it doesn’t; it applies smoothly, mattifying and drying.
 It generally stays put if I exercise and fares well under the heat and humidity.

 For me, it mattifies, blurs my pores, and glides on easily with no white cast.
-It has no sticky feeling and leaves a smooth velvety finish.
+It has no sticky feeling and leaves a smooth, velvety finish.
 Although my skin is normal to dry, the stick doesn’t further dry out my skin.
-It isn’t hydrating or moisturizing but it doesn’t claim to be.
+It isn’t hydrating or moisturizing, but doesn’t claim to be.
 I can even use this very close to my eyes without any issues.

 It’s convenient when I travel as it’s solid and great to put in my purse.
-Often with liquid sunscreens, I get some product on the package, and it can quickly become a mess when I have to put it again in my bag.
-Here it’s easier and cleaner.
+Often, with liquid sunscreens, I get some product in the package, and it can quickly become a mess when I have to put it again in my bag.
+Here, it’s easier and cleaner.
 It is hygienic.
 Even if my hands are dirty, I glide it across my face, and I’m done.